How Credit Scoring Systems Work

 The system rewards ongoing debt management, not debt elimination.
 Credit scores are designed to predict behavior for lenders who want customers to borrow money and pay it back over time.
 Someone with no credit cards and no loans might be completely financially responsible, but they provide no data for the prediction model.
 This creates a paradox where the "best" financial behavior from a personal finance perspective (no debt) produces no credit score or a thin file that's hard for lenders to evaluate.

 Errors can be difficult to correct.
 The credit bureaus process enormous amounts of data from thousands of creditors, and errors do occur.
+A Federal Reserve Board study found that roughly one in five consumers has a material error on at least one credit report.
 Disputing an error requires navigating the bureau's investigation process, which can be slow and doesn't always result in correction.
 The burden of proof often falls on the consumer.

 Different lenders see different scores.
 There are dozens of FICO score versions, plus competing models like VantageScore.
 The score you see from a free monitoring service may not be the same score a lender uses.
 This makes it harder to predict how a specific lender will evaluate your application.